 - Easy to use and user-friendly drag-and-drop call flow builder and agent setup

 - Not enough integrations: While Nextiva offers 100+ system features, its integrations with third-party software are limited compared to others.
 This can make it challenging for business owners that want to incorporate Nextiva into existing software you may already be using.
-Be sure to check if integrations are available for your needs.
+Be sure to check if integrations are available for your business needs.

 Our Score for Nextiva: 9/10